Peter Roskam: Environment

 In 2006, Roskam called climate science "junk science".

 The League of Conservation Voters gave Roskam an environmental rating of 3% for 2017 and a lifetime rating of 7%.

 As an Illinois state legislator he received a 67% rating in 2005 from the Illinois Environmental Council.
 In 2004 he had scored 100%, while in 2003 he had scored 40%.

-In 2018, he joined the House Climate Solutions Caucus, explaining: “It is incumbent upon each and every one of us to understand the impacts and challenges that come from a changing climate.
-The Climate Solutions Caucus is a bipartisan venue to enact common sense solutions.”
+In 2018, he joined the House Climate Solutions Caucus, explaining: "It is incumbent upon each and every one of us to understand the impacts and challenges that come from a changing climate.
+The Climate Solutions Caucus is a bipartisan venue to enact common sense solutions."
 Later that year Roskam voted to oppose a tax on carbon emissions.
 In doing so, he opposed the Republican co-chair of the Climate Solutions Caucus, who announced plans for a bill substituting a carbon tax for existing gasoline and fuel taxes.

 Gun policy

-He received a National Rifle Association (NRA) endorsement for being a supporter of gun rights.
+He received an endorsement from the National Rifle Association of America (NRA) for being a supporter of gun rights.
 On July 15, 2006, Roskam was the featured guest at an NRA support rally for him in Addison, Illinois.
+In 2018, his rating was downgraded from 93% to 53% and he was not endorsed for re-election.